 Whatever information you think you need in order to efficiently and accurately evaluate a claim, add it.
 After all, it’s better to be safe than sorry, especially when thousands or potentially millions of dollars are at stake.

 By following these seven steps, you’re well on your way to creating a program that brings clarity to a subject that is usually confusing and obscure.
-At the end of the day, a successful channel sales and marketing program relies on how well you’re able to communicate with your partners.
+At the end of the day, successful channel sales and marketing programs rely on how well you’re able to communicate with your partners.

 A thoroughly detailed channel program ensures a happy partner base, and a happy partner base ensures a successful program.

 Partners will appreciate this because you’ve helped to make their job easier, and by making their job easier, you set yourself apart from the competition while developing a more successful and productive business in the process.